 Here are the three essential elements of love, in my experience thus far:

-There you go, those are the keys to love.
-Let’s take them one by one and see if we can illuminate what makes love blossom in the company of someone with these qualities.
+There you go, those are the essential keys to lasting love.
+Let’s take them one by one and see if we can illuminate what makes love blossom in the company of someone who shares these qualities.

 You know it when you feel it, and you recognize it when you see it in another person.
 There is no faking inner joy.
 Positivism can help, but the peaks and valleys of life puncture positivism all the time.
 The joyous person stumbles just like the rest of us, and they tend to get back up quickly and with a hopefulness that accelerates their recovery.